 Honorary degrees and award recipients

-As part of convocation ceremonies this spring, honorary degrees are presented to four distinguished community members, and awards are presented to our top researcher and graduating students.
+As part of convocation ceremonies this spring, an honorary degree is presented to a distinguished community member, and awards are presented to our top researcher, teacher and graduating students.

 Convocation through the years